gamepro110/t-db3-2324nj/notes/comm/uart report.md

 each message is comprised of a start bit to notify the other side that it is about to send something, followed by 5 to up to 9 data bits, which can be followed by 0 up to 2 parity bits and 1 or 2 stop bits. do note that the total amount of bits send per message cannot exceed 9 bits (excluding start and stop) the data is send at a pre configured speed which means it does not need a shared clock signal.
+to calculate the pre-configured speed or 'bit time' you divide 1 second by the 'bit time' (also called baudrate) $1/b$, so with 9600 baud the calculation becomes $1 / 9600 = 0,0001041666666666667$ s or $0.1042$ ms per bit.

 ##### uart msg example

+first i'll go over how it a message is structured, followed by how a message is send followed by the actual message and a table of name definitions.

 ###### uart message structure